authoritydmc/personalTGBot/DOCKER_README.md

 ### Notes

-- Make sure your database is correctly configured and accessible from the Docker container.
+- Ensure that the directory you mount (`/path/on/host/data`) exists on your host system and has the appropriate permissions for Docker to read and write.
 - The bot will start and load all modules from the `modules` directory.
 - Flask application logs will be visible in the Docker container logs.